evgeniyfeder/parser_generator/README.md

 For linux in last command set DESTDIR to temporary path and copy dircetories inlude and lib from them.

 # Restriction:
-0. only one return value(if you wanna >1 - use tuple).
+* only one return value(if you wanna >1 - use tuple).
 Specify only type.
 Name of value will $out.
-1. arguments separate by comma
+* arguments separate by comma
-2. first token for non terminal can't be code
+* first token for non terminal can't be code
-3. only one term or non_term per rule
+* only one term or non_term with same name per rule
-4. Text of terms - $NONTERN.out
+* Text of terms - $NONTERN.out